-It was dedicated in 1885 by the State of Massachusetts.
+The monument to the 11th Massachusetts Volunteer Infantry Regiment is south of Gettysburg at the intersection of Sickles Avenue and Emmitsburg road.
+(39.80807° N, 77.244031° W; Google map; Emmitsburg Road tour map) It was dedicated in 1885 by the State of Massachusetts.
 This monument was one of three badly damaged by vandals in February of 2006.
-The criminals have never been caught.
+The criminals were never caught.

 The 11th Massachusetts Infantry was commanded at the Battle of Gettysburg by Lieutenant Colonel Porter D. Tripp.
 It brought 364 men to the field and lost 23 killed, 96 wounded and 10 missing.